 - Major Core Courses - The major core courses are the required computer science courses containing (1) key topics in computer science, and (2) mathematics.
 These computer science courses can be further divided into four categories: programming and algorithms, computer and communication systems, software development and professional development.

-- Concentration Core Courses - This Programme consists of three concentrations of study, namely Computing and Software Technologies (CST), Information Systems and Analytics (ISA) and Data and Media Communication (DMC).
-The concentration core courses for CST and ISA are the required computer science courses containing the key topics under the respective concentration.
+- Concentration Core Courses - This Programme consists of four concentrations of study, namely Computing and Software Technologies (CST), Information Systems and Analytics (ISA), Artificial Intelligence (AI) and Data and Media Communication (DMC).
+The concentration core courses for CST, ISA and AI are the required computer science courses containing the key topics under the respective concentration.
 The concentration core courses for DMC include data analytics and journalistic principles.